 Disc golf is a game of skill, patience, and precision.
 It can be both incredibly frustrating and exciting—sometimes simultaneously.
-In order to play the game right, you need the right discs.
+In order to play the game right, you need the best disc golf discs.

-Figuring out which discs are appropriate for which scenarios can be a daunting task, especially if you haven’t played much before.
+Figuring out which discs are appropriate for which scenarios can be an intimidating task, especially if you haven’t played before.

-Never fear!
-This article will tell you about the characteristics of disc golf discs, different kinds of discs, and even introduce you to four starter packs.
+This article will tell you about the characteristics of disc golf discs, different types of discs, and even introduce you to five starter packs.

 If you don’t want to go to the store and deal with the hassle of picking up your own discs and the limited selection, you can grab complete sets of discs online.